oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 XCrySDen is a crystalline and molecular structure visualisation program aiming at display of isosurfaces and contours, which can be superimposed on crystalline structures and interactively rotated and manipulated.

-**URL**
+**More Information**

 http://www.xcrysden.org/